gabrielpasquantonio/Ecommerce-Las-Antillas/retro3.md

 # Starfish retrospective
 + ## ___Start Doing:___
     ```
-   For a better organization we should start finishing all our previous tasks, and recycling our repetetive codes.
+   As we preivously settled in the past retros, f or a better organization we shouldwe need to mainting our goal of  start finishing all our previous tasks, and recycling our repetetive codes.

 //